softcite/software_mentions_client/Readme.md

 python3 -m software_mentions_client.client --repo-in /mnt/data/biblio/pmc_oa_dir/ --reprocess
 ```

+### Using a DataStet server instead of the default Softcite Software Mention Recognizer

+For using the DataStet service instead of the Softcite Software Mention service, use the `--datastet` command line parameter (be sure to indicate the server URL in the configuration file).
+This alternative mode is provided for convenience and will write results in files with extension `*.dataset.json` instead of `*.software.json`.
+All the other parameters are similar, just the service to be used and the result files will be different.

 ## Loading annotation files into MongoDB

 Using `--load` option will trigger the loading of all the produced annotations into a MongoDB server indicated in the configuration file.